NormalVR/Normcore-Documentation/docs/room/offline-mode.md

 ## Limitations

 Connecting another client to the same room is not supported.
-Even when the same room name is specified no data is shared between the rooms/datastores.
+Even when the same room name is specified no data is shared between the rooms.

 ## Lifetime

-When an offline mode client disconnects the `Room` and `Datastore` are destroyed.
+The offline mode datastore is only stored in-memory, and is tied to the lifetime of its `Room` C# object.
+The `Disconnect()` function on Realtime and Room will also clear its datastore.

-Custom persistence mechanisms (in-process or on disk) can be developed on top of existing Normcore API but do not come with offline mode out of the box.
+Custom persistence mechanisms (in-memory or on disk) can be developed on top of existing Normcore API but do not come with offline mode out of the box.

 ## Serialization